What Is House Cladding and How to Choose the Right Material

 This term refers to a cement plaster generally made using Portland cement, water, and sand.
 However, the traditional technique applied lime along with water and sand.
 Note that horsehair or some other fibers are also applied sometimes.

-Stucco cladding
+Stucco Cladding

 A particular variety of stucco known as synthetic or acrylic stucco is used to lend a crack-proof finish to cement plasters.
 It may be applied directly to the metal lath over wood-framed walls and concrete or masonry walls.
 Plus, you can color stucco by mixing some pigments with the cement plaster blend.